microsoft/Web-Dev-For-Beginners/2-js-basics/4-arrays-loops/README.md

 ## Loops

-Loops allow for repetitive or **iterative** tasks, and can save a lot of time and code.
+Loops allow us to perform repetitive or **iterative** tasks, and can save a lot of time and code.
 Each iteration can vary in their variables, values, and conditions.
-There are different types of loops in JavaScript, and they have small differences, but essentially do the same thing: loop over data.
+There are different types of loops in JavaScript, and they all have small differences, but essentially do the same thing: loop over data.

 ### For Loop